swiftlang/swift-evolution/proposals/NNNN-adoption-tooling-for-swift-features.md

 * An important reservation about ***adoption*** of source-breaking features is that it comprises both code migration and integration.
-  It may be more prudent to save this term for a future add-on mode that, unlike migration mode, implies that the feature is enabled and can be invoked in any language mode to aid developers in making better use of new behaviors or rules.
+  It may be more prudent to save this term for a future add-on mode that, unlike migration mode, implies that the feature is enabled, and can be invoked in any language mode to aid developers in making better use of new behaviors or rules.
   To illustrate, this mode could appropriately suggest switching from `any P`